innopam/MambaCD/README.md

 * **` April 18th, 2024`**: We have released all weights of ChangeMamba models on BCD tasks.
 You are welcome [use them](#%EF%B8%8Fresults-taken-away)!!
 * **` April 12th, 2024`**: The new [[arXiv](https://arxiv.org/pdf/2404.03425.pdf)] version containing new accuracy and more experiments is now online!!
 * **` April 05th, 2024`**: The models and training code for MambaBCD, MambaSCD, and MambaBDA have been organized and uploaded.
 You are welcome to use them!!
 * **` Oct.
-18th, 2024`**: Added support for a multi-class change detection model, implemented data augmentation techniques, introduced automatic class weighting, and updated file paths for better organization!
+18th, 2024`**: Added support for a multi-class change detection model, implemented data augmentation techniques, introduced automatic class weighting, and updated file paths for better organization!!
+* **` Nov.
+5th, 2024`**: Added API service!!

 ## 🔭Overview